 5. Agorapulse — agency social media software for social listening

-Agorapulse is a user-friendly and well-crafted social media management tool.
+Agorapulse is a user-friendly and well-crafted social media management platform.
 Among its social media tools are social media scheduling and posting, social media monitoring, and others.

 In addition to a classic package of features, Agorapulse offers an exciting tool for audience analysis — labels.
 The platform lets you identify the most engaged and devoted followers, categorize them, and track your previous interactions.